corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-2/release-notes/highlights.md

 section_menu: corda-5-dev-preview
 ---

 Corda 5 Developer Preview (DP) 2 is a developer preview of the next major iteration of Corda, Corda 5.
 While this version enables you to solve the same problems as Corda 4, the new Corda 5 architecture and deployment methods are designed to deliver high availability and scalability.
+You care read more about the architecture of Cora 5 [here](../getting-started/architecture/architecture.html).
 Intended for local deployment, experimental development, and testing only, this preview includes:

-*Brief sentence of each of the highlights-see architecture overview section*
+*Brief paragraph of each of the highlights*

 ## Feature 1